Year of entry2017

 Visit the International section of our website to find out more about our English language entry requirements and relevant requirements by country.

-FeesFull-time home/EU students: £
+FeesFull-time home/EU students: £ 7000 pa

-paFull-time overseas students: £
+Full-time overseas students: £ 13000 pa

 Careers and employability